Stormy Stretch Could Set Stage For New Snowmaker: Here's Timing

 As the temperature gradually rises after daybreak on Monday, Dec.
-16, precipitation will change to rain in inland locations where snow and sleet caused delayed school starts.
+16, precipitation will change to rain in inland locations where snow and sleet caused delayed school starts and some closures.
 (See the first image above from AccuWeather.)

 According to the National Weather Service, there will be rain and patchy drizzle at times throughout the day and evening.